Keiaus/Mentows/README.md

 # Mentows
 Mentows is an internet hosting service for Astronomers.
 It's collaborative environment allows scientists to analyze hubble data remotely, document new discoveries, and much more.
-Think GitHub for Astronomers.
+Think GitHub but for Astronomers.
 ---
 Installation
 ---